Camp Denali - A lifestyle, not just a summer job

 ...the beauty of the landscape is mirrored in the community we foster.

-...fringe benefits include chocolate croissants and bus tickets to encourage exploration of Denali National Park.
+...fringe benefits include chocolate croissants and bosses who encourage exploration of Denali National Park.

 ...our guests dream of coming to work here.